na-na-hi/renget/archive/how2playba.md

 - Buy out the high priority stuff from the shop first (Artifacts > BDs > Technotes > whatever > Furniture)
 - Buy from T4 -> T1.

+Always try to go for a cafe upgrade if you can.

-What you're supposed to do is a case by case scenario though, since some events are pretty shit to farm, some artifacts and schools are worse than others, or you might be close to getting a cafe upgrade.
+What you're supposed to do is a case by case scenario though, since some events are pretty shit to farm, or some artifacts and schools are worse than others.
 You can always ask in the thread

 You're pretty fucked regardless, so gl bro